Here is a message from our St. Clair College President Patti France:

 Faculty Academic Sessions will occur from Wednesday, May 5 to Friday, May 7, 2021.
 Details are coming.

 The College requires all staff and students to complete a mandatory online training module.
 Students can access this training via Blackboard by clicking the link and following the instructions.

 The training must be completed prior to the first day of classes on campus.
-Staff and students that do not complete the training will be denied access to the campus until it is completed.
+Staff and students who do not complete the training will be denied access to the campus until completed.

 This initial training will provide students with knowledge and protocol awareness that must always be adhered to in order to maintain a safe environment.

 To access the health screening: